The Netherlands – a Whistle-stop Tour!

-There is far more to Amsterdam than just its brash red light district and well worn tourist hotspots such as Dam square, which is home to both the ‘Paleis op de Dam’ (Palace on the Dam) and other visitor attractions including Madam Tussauds.
+There is far more to see in Amsterdam than just its brash red light district and well-worn tourist hotspots such as Dam square, which is home to both the ‘Paleis op de Dam’ (Palace on the Dam) and other visitor attractions including Madame Tussauds.
 Amsterdam is rightly considered one of Europe’s most beautiful cities and if you take a stroll around the lovely ‘grachtengordel’ (Canal District), you’ll quickly discover why!
-The Canal District of Amsterdam which is over 400 years old and takes in the cities prettiest canals including the Singel, Herengracht, Keizersgracht and Prinsengracht, has recently been designated as a UNESCO World Heritage Site.
-This cosy area of cobbled streets, captivating canals and quirky bridges also includes the ‘Negen Straatjes’ or ‘Nine Little Streets’ which are simply brimming with designer boutique shops, cosy Dutch cafes and stylish restaurants.
+The Canal District of Amsterdam which is over 400 years old and takes in the cities prettiest canals including the Singel, Herengracht, Keizersgracht, and Prinsengracht, has recently been designated as a UNESCO World Heritage Site.
+This cosy area of cobbled streets, captivating canals, and quirky bridges also includes the ‘Negen Straatjes’ or ‘Nine Little Streets’ which are simply brimming with designer boutique shops, cosy Dutch cafes and stylish restaurants.

 Amsterdam also offers a fine collection of museums and a morning exploring the grachtengordel can be nicely rounded off with a visit to one or more of them.
 The Anne Frank Museum, located on the Prinsengracht and just a short walk from the graceful Westerkerk, is a particularly moving experience.
 Visitors are given an intimate and educational tour of the cramped annex where this young teenager hid from Nazi persecution and wrote her much loved diary.
 The Anne Frank Huis is extremely popular though, so be prepared for exceptionally long queues!